rust-lang/book/src/ch17-05-traits-for-async.md

 > Note: With most futures, the caller should not call `poll` again after the
 > future has returned `Ready`.
 Many futures will panic if polled again after
-> becoming ready!
-Futures which are safe to poll again will say so explicitly in
+> becoming ready.
+Futures that are safe to poll again will say so explicitly in
 > their documentation.
-This is similar to how `Iterator::next` behaves!
+This is similar to how `Iterator::next` behaves.

-Under the hood, when you see code which uses `await`, Rust compiles that to code which calls `poll`.
+When you see code that uses `await`, Rust compiles it under the hood to code that calls `poll`.
 If you look back at Listing 17-4, where we printed out the page title for a single URL once it resolved, Rust compiles it into something kind of (although not exactly) like this: